 When your baby moves on to solid food, try to keep in mind that solids are mostly for practice at this stage.
 Some new moms worry their chubby baby may be at risk for obesity later.
 Focus on healthful foods From the beginning, focus on building a solid nutritional base and a palate of healthy foods.
 Try these 10 superfoods for kids Encourage physical activity Get your kids moving!
 Interventions for preventing obesity in children.
 We found strong evidence to support beneficial effects of child obesity prevention programmes on BMI, particularly for programmes targeted to children aged six to 12 years.

 However, given the unexplained heterogeneity and the likelihood of small study bias, these findings must be interpreted cautiously.
 A broad range of programme components were used in these studies and whilst it is not possible to distinguish which of these components contributed most to the beneficial effects observed, our synthesis indicates the following to be promising policies and strategies: · school curriculum that includes healthy eating, physical activity and body image · increased sessions for physical activity and the development of fundamental movement skills throughout the school week · improvements in nutritional quality of the food supply in schools · environments and cultural practices that support children eating healthier foods and being active throughout each day.

 Obesity often begins in childhood and is linked to psychological problems, asthma, diabetes and cardiovascular risk factors in childhood.
-References.
+This rapid increase in obesity is not the product of changing biology or genes; it is the product of an obesogenic environment that promotes inactivity and overeating.
+References Anderson, P.M., Butcher, K.F., & Schanzenbach, D.W.
+(2010).